learyjk/animate-text/README.md

 ## How do I use it?

+1. Add the script to before the </body> tag

+2. Add the CSS styles to your <head> tag

-simply add a custom attribute `wb-animate-text` to you Webflow project and value for animation you want:
+3. Add a custom attribute `wb-animate-text` to you Webflow project and value for animation you want:

 > Name = `wb-animate-text`\
 > Value = `stagger-from-bottom`

+4. Customize as necessary with given opptions below.

 ## What Animations are available?